rust-lang/rustc-dev-guide/src/rustdoc.md

 # Global Settings
 # =============================================================================

-# Use different pre-set defaults than the global defaults.
-#
-# See `src/bootstrap/defaults` for more information.
-# Note that this has no default value (x.py uses the defaults in `config.toml.example`).
 #profile = <none>
-#
 # make sure that you do not have a profile set

 # =============================================================================